 What is the COVID-19 Coronavirus?

 COVID-19 is a novel coronavirus or, as the Centers for Disease Control and Prevention (CDC) explain, “a new coronavirus that has not been previously identified.”
 Similar to known coronaviruses like SARS (Severe Acute Respiratory Syndrome) and MERS (Middle East Respiratory Syndrome), COVID-19 presents with common flu symptoms such as a fever.
-The disease is highly contagious and transmitted by people in close contact through coughing and sneezing.
+The disease is highly contagious and transmitted through coughing and sneezing by people in close contact.

-A recent study shows that 80% of known cases are mild to moderate, usually beginning with a fever before progressing to the signature dry cough and shortness of breath.
+An early study showed that 80% of known cases are mild to moderate, usually beginning with a fever before progressing to the signature dry cough and shortness of breath.
 Recovery can happen at home after a few days and does not usually require hospitalization.
 Severe cases often lead to pneumonia which in itself is life-threatening, and can lead to secondary bacterial infections further increasing the risk.

-The mortality rate for COVID-19 is relatively low (less than 4%) compared to similar diseases like SARS and MERS.
+The mortality rate for COVID-19 is relatively low (less than 3%) compared to similar diseases like SARS and MERS.
 However, it spreads much more easily and is significantly more dangerous to the elderly.
-For those under 40, the mortality rate is less than 0.2%, but for those over 80, the rate increases to 15% or more.
-According to the CDC, those with chronic medical conditions like heart disease, diabetes, and lung disease are also more at risk.
+For those under 40, the mortality rate is less than 0.2%, but for those over 80, the rate increases to 15% or higher.
+According to the CDC, those with chronic medical conditions like heart disease, diabetes, and lung disease are also more at-risk.

 The greatest concern with the COVID-19 coronavirus is not the mortality rate per se, but the rate of infection, and the fact that many people can be unwitting or mildly affected carriers.
-COVID-19 has captured the world’s attention because it is both extremely contagious and because it has a hospitalization rate nearly 10 times that of the seasonal flu which has the potential to overwhelm national healthcare systems.
-That being said, South Korea has shown that by taking the proper precautions of extensive testing, quarantining, and social distancing, the pandemic can be contained.
+COVID-19 has captured the world’s attention because it is both extremely contagious and because it has a hospitalization rate nearly 10 times that of the seasonal flu, giving it the potential to overwhelm national healthcare systems.
+That being said, South Korea has shown that by taking the proper precautions of extensive testing, quarantining, and social distancing, the pandemic can be contained (both the first wave in March and the second wave in August were quickly brought under control).

 COVID-19 in Israel